CPVazquez/CS6343Linear/Workflows/WF2/Components/C1/readme.txt

-To build the docker image run the following command:
+To build the docker image run the following command in the folder containing the Dockerfile:

-- docker build -t webserver:1.0 .
+- docker build -t trishaire/webserver .

+To create the image as a service run the following command:

+- docker service create --name webserver --network myNet --publish 8080:8080 trishaire/webserver

 To run the docker container run the following command: